413x5/mx-wcc24-rs/tools-contract/README.md

 - Requires: 2 ORE tokens
 - Cooldown: 1 hour between mints
-- Optional: Specify a receiver address
+- Optional: Specify a receiver address (used in the [Game Interface](../game-interface-contract/README.md) contract)
 - Burns the ORE tokens and registers the mint timestamp

 ### Claim Shield